+In 2023, the control and risk committee was composed, until the month of May, of Cesare Calari (as chairman), Samuel Leupold, Alberto Marchi and Mirella Pellegrini, all qualified as independent directors.
+Following the renewal of the board of directors by the ordinary shareholders' meeting held on May 10, 2023, and the subsequent re-establishment of the board committees in June 2023, the control and risk committee is composed of the following directors, the majority of whom qualify as independent directors, including the chairman: Dario Frigerio (as chairman), Mario Corsi, Olga Cuccurullo, and Alessandro Zehentner.

-In 2022, the control and risk committee was composed of Cesare Calari (as chair), Samuel Leupold, Alberto Marchi and Mirella Pellegrini, all qualified as independent directors.
-The board of directors ascertained that Cesare Calari, Samuel Leupold and Alberto Marchi have an appropriate experience in accounting and finance as well as in risk management.
-In addition, the committee as a whole has adequate expertise in the business sector in which the Company and the Group operate, in order to assess the related risks.
+During the 2020-2022 mandate, the board of directors ascertained that Cesare Calari, Samuel Leupold and Alberto Marchi have an appropriate knowledge and experience in accounting and finance as well as in risk management.
+In the current mandate, the board of directors ascertained that Dario Frigerio has an appropriate knowledge and experience in accounting and finance, as well as in risk management, and that Mario Corsi has an appropriate knowledge and experience in risk management.

+In addition, the board of directors has verified that the board committee, in the different composition indicated above, constantly had as a whole during 2023 adequate expertise in the business sector in which the Company and the Group operate, in order to assess the related risks.